 What is your background?

-When did you become aware of sun safety as it relates to beauty and health?
+How do you see beauty as it relates to skincare and health?